grafana/metrictank/docs/config.md

 topic = metricpersist
 # kafka partitions to consume. use '*' or a comma separated list of id's.
 Should match kafka-mdm-in's partitions.
 partitions = *
 # method used for partitioning metrics.
-This should match the settings of tsdb-gw.
-One of byOrg|bySeries
+This should match the settings of tsdb-gw. (byOrg|bySeries)
 partition-scheme = bySeries
 # offset to start consuming from.
 Can be one of newest, oldest,last or a time duration
 offset = last